SukyH/Automative-Ecommerce/README.md

 The backend is hosted on Render's free-tier hosting, so the first request after deployment might take up to two minutes to "wake up" as the container spins up.
 Please be patient during the initial request.

-This should cover everything clearly and concisely.
-Let me know if you'd like further adjustments!